felleg/felleg.gitlab.io-backup/content/reads/read-37-reinventing-organizations.md

     - Are unique
     - Want to use their collective talents and skills to make a positive contribution to the organization and the world.
 1. (p.
-110) We reap what we saw: fear breeds fear and trust breeds trust.
+110) We reap what we sow: fear breeds fear and trust breeds trust.
 Traditional hierarchies and their plethora of built-in control systems are, at their core, formidable machines that breed fear and distrust.